merlos/gtfs-api/README.md

   2.- translations.txt
   3.- route-to-route and trip-to-trip transfers additional values

-## Sample Client
+## Sample App

-__TODO__
+- [panatrans-api](https://github.com/merlos/panatrans-api/tree/features/gtfs-to-panatrans) Simple implementation of an API for displaying transportation stops and routes of Panama.
+This link points to the branch in which this engine is being used (testing).
-To test the API, you have available a simple javascript client that is ready to consume GtfsApi.
+- [panatrans-web](https://github.com/merlos/panatrans-web) Web client based on AngularJS and Bootstrap that works with panatrans-api.

 ## Notes for developers